iva2k/ml_sudoku/rl_sudoku.md

 That's a very common and important issue when applying Reinforcement Learning to constrained environments like Sudoku.
 What we can observe is the agent spending most of its time exploring the vast number of **illegal actions** (e.g., trying to place a number in a fixed starting cell, or trying to place a number in an already filled cell).

 The current action space has $9 \times 9 \times 9 = 729$ total actions.
-If only 10 spots are empty, $719$ of those actions are pointless.
+If only 10 spots are blank, $719$ of those actions are pointless.
 The agent must waste thousands of steps to learn that these $719$ actions always lead to a harsh penalty.

 The best solution is **Action Masking** (or **Action Filtering**).
-This forces the agent's policy to only consider actions that are *legal* (i.e., placing a number in a non-fixed, currently empty cell).
+This forces the agent's policy to only consider actions that are *legal* (i.e., placing a number in a non-fixed, currently blank cell).

 ![Action Masking in Reinforcement Learning](images/agent-environment.jpg)

 We will introduce the `--masking` parameter.
-When enabled, the agent will only select actions that target empty, non-fixed cells, dramatically speeding up exploration and focusing learning on the true Sudoku rules.
+When enabled, the agent will only select actions that target blank, non-fixed cells, dramatically speeding up exploration and focusing learning on the true Sudoku rules.

 #### Key Changes in `rl_sudoku.py`

-1. **`generate_legal_mask(grid)`:** A new helper function that generates a boolean mask (size 729) where `True` indicates the action targets an empty cell.
+1. **`generate_legal_mask(grid)`:** A new helper function that generates a boolean mask (size 729) where `True` indicates the action targets a blank cell.
 2. **`get_action`:**
    * If masking is enabled, the agent samples a random action only from the set of **legal actions** during exploration ($\epsilon$-greedy).
    * During exploitation (greedy action), the Q-values for illegal actions are set to a very large negative number (`-1e10`), ensuring the agent never selects them.